pesekt1/RabbitMQ-Microservices/README.md

 ## How to run the system
 - Create a free RabbitMQ message queue here: https://www.cloudamqp.com/
 - Use the RabbitMQ connection string in both admin and main microservice to connect to your cloud message queue: create .env file for both microservices and set: RABBIT_MQ_URL=<rabbitmq_url>
+- You can also run docker-compose up to run RabbitMQ locally.
+Then you can access the gui at http://localhost:15673/ and use the default username and password: guest/guest
 - install dependencies in all 3 apps (admin, main, react-frontend).
 - Run tsc compiler for both admin and main microservice (to generate JavaScript files)
 - Open 3 terminals and start all three apps.